 Another clinical trial that began in 2015 involved patients with advanced pleural mesothelioma or non-small lung cell cancer.
 Still in phase I, this study looks at the safety and effectiveness of combining anetumab ravtansine with the standard chemotherapy drugs pemetrexed and cisplatin.

 In 2020, researchers reported promising results of a study using anetumab ravtansine to target mesothelin-expressing tumors.
 Participants included 148 people with mesothelioma, ovarian cancer, and other cancers.
 The researchers intend to press on with more clinical studies based on these new findings.

 A Disappointing Failure

 If you are interested in clinical trials or think you may qualify for a trial with anetumab ravtansine, talk to your oncologist or other members of your medical team.
-There are requirements you must meet, and it is also important to consider the risks of joining clinical trials.
-Immunotherapy drugs like anetumab ravtansine are showing great promise as a new line of treatment for difficult cancers and patients can help make them better by participating.Get Your FREE Mesothelioma Packet
+You must meet requirements, and it is also important to consider the risks of joining clinical trials.
+Immunotherapy drugs like anetumab ravtansine are showing great promise as a new line of treatment for difficult cancers, and patients can help make them better by participating.Get Your FREE Mesothelioma Packet

 Page Medically Reviewed and Edited by Kyle J. Becker, PharmD, MBA, BCOP

 Kyle J. Becker, PharmD is certified by the Board of Pharmacy Specialties in Oncology Pharmacy.
 Dr. Becker earned his pharmacy degree from Shenandoah University and he currently serves as an oncology pharmacist at Parkview Cancer Institute.